-Bill of Ladings (BOLs) are a crucial part of freighting, used across all modes of transport.
+Bill of Ladings (BOLs) are a crucial part of freight shipping, regardless of the mode of transport.

 Essentially, Bill of Ladings are legally-binding documents which act as a contract between the parties involved in the transportation of goods.

-Long story short: Whoever has the BOL is in control of the goods.
-If you don’t have it, it’s like travelling without your passport – you’re a bit stuck.
+In short: Whoever has the BOL is in control of the goods.
+Freight shipping without a BOL is like traveling without your passport.
+You will be stuck.

 Why do we use Bill of Ladings?